KumoCorp/kumomta/docs/userguide/configuration/trafficshapingautomation.md

 }
 ```

 This section enabled communication with the TSA daemon.
+The publish and subscribe URLs correspond to the TSA daemon's HTTP listener endpoint defined in its tsa_init.lua.
+For a single node deployment the values shown here are sufficient.
+You may list multiple publish and/or subscribe endpoints to publish to multiple hosts and read shaping configuration from multiple hosts, respectively.

 Next, the following should be added within the `kumo.on('init', function()` block: